facebook/flipper/docs/logs-plugin.md

 The expression watcher in the sidebar can be used to watch for certain logs to happen and count how often the occur.
 An expression can be a simple string, or a regular expression which is matched against the logs.

-When the notify checkbox is enabled, Sonar will send notifications once the log is happening.
-This let's you know when the watcher triggered, even if Sonar is in the background.
+When the notify checkbox is enabled, Flipper will send notifications once the log is happening.
+This let's you know when the watcher triggered, even if Flipper is in the background.